An Insider’s Guide to Exploring the Margaret River Caves

 Lake Cave

 Lake Cave takes the title in my books for the most visually impressive cave, despite being one of the smaller caves in the region.
+If you’re only going to visit one cave, I usually recommend Lake Cave as my top pick.

 The adventure begins with navigating a steep set of 350 wooden stairs into a giant sinkhole (known as a doline), passing towering karri trees growing from the bottom before reaching the cave mouth.